krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 approaches to quantitative reasoning leave much to be desired in all three
 aspects.

-In this domain, the foundational constructs of the calculus allow us to define
-informally expressed ideas such as flow, stability, equilibrium, and coherence
-with mathematical precision, but more importantly, to relate them to
+Here, the foundational constructs of the calculus give mathematical precision to informally expressed ideas such as flow, stability, equilibrium, and coherence.
+But more importantly, it allows us to relate them to
 practically useful measures like delay, cost, revenue, and user experience.

-But as you’ll see, the ideas behind it are far more general, with applications
+But as you’ll see, the ideas behind the calculus are far more general, with applications
 well beyond software.

 <div style="text-align: center; margin:2em">